 - Regular hand washing is the most effective thing that you can do to decrease your risk of infection.
 Wash your hands regularly for at least 20 seconds, in particular after being in public places (click here).
 Avoid touching your face as much as possible.
 Make sure everyone around you is practising good hand washing techniques.

 - If you have a Hickman line receiving intravenous therapy for your PH and develop a high temperature (38 degrees or more) contact your dedicated PH centre for advice.

 - Make sure you have been fully vaccinated against other preventable infections, including the influenza vaccination.

-- In England, Scotland and Northern Ireland, people are being encouraged, if they can, to wear a face covering in enclosed spaces where social distancing isn’t possible, or when you come into contact with people you do not normally meet.
-This might include on public transport, or in crowded shops.
-In Wales, face coverings are not currently recommended.
+In all UK countries, people are being encouraged, if they can, to wear a face covering in enclosed spaces where social distancing isn’t possible, or when you come into contact with people you do not normally meet.

 The British Lung Foundation has the following advice about face coverings: